 The next stage is hunting.
-The patient’s immune system is already starting to attack the tumor, but white blood cells still lose to cancer cells.
+The patient's immune system is already beginning to attack the tumor, but the white blood cells are still losing out to the cancer cells.

 At this stage, scientists closely monitor the patient’s white blood cells and isolate those that can successfully attack the cancer.
 They are then grown in large quantities in laboratories.

-About 49 billion of such artificially propagated immune cells have been injected into the blood of an 90-year-old Judy, along with medicines that “take the brakes” off the immune system.
+About 49 billion of these artificially multiplied immune cells were injected into the blood of 90-year-old Judy - along with drugs that “release the brakes” from the immune system.

-“The same mutations that cause cancer become its Achilles heel,” said Dr. Rosenberg.
+“Those same mutations that cause cancer become its Achilles' heel,” said Dr. Rosenberg.

 These are the results of treatment for only one patient.
 To confirm the findings, scientists have to conduct large-scale medical research.

-The challenge so far is that immunotherapy in cancer treatment can work phenomenally for some patients - and not at all bring any benefit to others.
+The challenge so far is that cancer immunotherapy may work phenomenally for some patients - and not at all benefit others.

-“This is a very experimental treatment, and we are only learning how to carry it out, but it can potentially be applied to any type of cancer,” says Dr. Rosenberg.
-“We still have a lot of work to do, but there is the potential for a complete paradigm shift in cancer treatment - to create a unique medicine for each patient - and this is very good for all types of treatment.”
+“It's a very experimental treatment, and we're just learning how to do it, but it can potentially be applied to any type of cancer,” says Dr. Rosenberg.
+“We still have a lot of work to do, but there is the potential for a complete paradigm shift in cancer treatment - creating a unique drug for each patient - and that is very good for all treatments.”

 The research of American colleagues was praised by Dr. Simon Vincent of the British charity research laboratory Breast Cancer Now.

 “We think these results are outstanding.
-This is the first opportunity to see this type of immunotherapy on the most common form of cancer.
-But so far it has been tested on only one patient, ”notes Dr. Simon.
+This is the first opportunity to see this type of immunotherapy on the most common cancer.
+But so far it has only been tested on one patient, ”notes Dr. Simon.

-“There is still a lot of work to be done, but potentially this technology could open up a whole new branch of therapy for a large number of people,” he concludes.
+“There is still a lot of work to be done, but this technology could potentially open up a whole new field of therapy for a large number of people,” he concludes.